TART-MSU/HyperQB/README.md

         of the following to complete this setup.

         Option 1:
-            Simply move tacas/ into the Home directry of tacas23 machine (home/tacas23/).
+            Simply move tacas/ into the Home directry of tacas23 machine (home/tacas23/), and please do not change the reletive structure of HyperQB with AH or QAH.
-            You are good to go to Step 5!
+            You are good to go to Step 5!:D

         Option 2:
             If you would like to put tacas/ at other location, then: